akshittrikha/yggdrasil/README.md

-# MongoDB Outbox Pattern with SQS
+# Outbox Pattern with SQS

-A Node.js package that implements the Outbox Pattern for MongoDB with AWS SQS integration.
-This pattern ensures reliable event publishing in distributed systems by using a transactional outbox.
+A package that implements the Outbox Pattern for MongoDB and PostgreSQL with AWS SQS integration to ensure reliable event publishing in distributed systems.

 ## Installation